pivotal/docs-platform-automation/docs/tasks.md

 {% code_snippet 'examples', 'assign-multi-stemcell-usage', 'Usage' %}

 ### assign-stemcell
 `assign-stemcell` assigns a stemcell to a provided product.
 For more information on how to utilize this workflow, check out the [Stemcell Handling][stemcell-handling] topic.

 {% code_snippet 'tasks', 'assign-stemcell', 'Task' %}
 {% code_snippet 'tasks', 'assign-stemcell-script', 'Implementation' %}
 {% code_snippet 'examples', 'assign-stemcell-usage', 'Usage' %}

+### check-pending-changes
+Returns a table of the current state of your Ops Manager and lists whether each product is changed or unchanged and the errands for that product.
+By default, `ALLOW_PENDING_CHANGES: false` will force the task to fail.
+This is useful to keep manual changes from being accidentally applied when automating the [configure-product][configure-product]/[apply-changes][apply-changes] of other products.

+{% code_snippet 'tasks', 'check-pending-changes', 'Task' %}
+{% code_snippet 'tasks', 'check-pending-changes-script', 'Implementation' %}
+{% code_snippet 'examples', 'check-pending-changes-usage', 'Usage' %}

 ### collect-telemetry
 Collects foundation information